Content Map Terms

 How does it work?

-Emergency contraception pills work by preventing ovulation.
+Emergency contraception pills work by preventing ovulation, fertilization, or implantation.

-The copper IUD for emergency contraception may prevent fertilization or implantation.
+A copper IUD for emergency contraception may prevent fertilization or implantation.

 Where can you get emergency contraception?

-Emergency contraception pills
+Emergency contraception

 The pills come in 1-pill or 2-pill packages.
-Follow the directions in the package or take them as your doctor directs you to.
+Follow the directions in the package, or take them as your doctor directs you to.

 You can take emergency contraception up to 5 days after unprotected sex.